 For a complete list of application categories, see Application Categories.

-Dismissing a flagged app card hides it from the overview.
+Note: Dismissing a flagged app card hides it from the overview.
 It does not label or block the app.

-By toggling the buttons in the upper right, you can also switch the chart to review Traffic (bytes in and out) by App Risk for the last 30 days.
+b.
+Review Traffic (bytes in and out) by App Risk for the last 30 days.